cugos/cugos.github.com/2016-spring-fling/index.md

     info: "University of Washington Tacoma"
     profile: "http://faculty.washington.edu/bricker0/"
     title: "Motivations, practices, and politics of open data in Cape Town, South Africa"
     description: "While acting as the World Design Capital in 2014, Cape Town published its first open data sets online.
 A number of Non-Governmental Organizations are acting as advocates and activists with code exchanges for tracking civic issues and data journalism sprints, while other organizations have been making strides to use open data as a participatory realization of open government.
-In Cape Town, inclusive hackathons are called “Easter Egg Hunts” are held while the public helps with open data collection through participatory mapping in informal settings.
+In Cape Town, inclusive hackathons are called “Easter Egg Hunts” and are held while the public helps with open data collection through participatory mapping in informal settings.
 These and other exciting examples of open data in a developing world context will be shared"
     length: "20"

   -